nirbarazida/NBprocessing/README.md

 ## Usage

-**All usage of the package functions are reviewed very specifically in this [jupyter Notebook](https://github.com/nirbarazida/NBprocessing/blob/master/documentation/README_Notebook.ipynb)**
+###All usage of the package functions are reviewed very specifically in this [jupyter Notebook](https://github.com/nirbarazida/NBprocessing/blob/master/documentation/README_Notebook.ipynb)

-## Usage Examples
+## Usage Basic Examples

 - Categorical:
     - **Fill missing values in a categorical feature by the ratio of the categories**:\